mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.1.
 System Overview

-Circuit-level padding can occur between Tor clients and target relays at any hop of one of the client's circuits.
+Circuit-level padding can occur between Tor clients and relays at any hop of one of the client's circuits.
 Both parties need to support the same padding mechanisms for the system to work, and the client must enable it.
-There is a padding negotiation mechanism in the Tor protocol that clients use to ask a relay to start padding, as well as a way for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.
+We added a padding negotiation relay cell to the Tor protocol that clients use to ask a relay to start padding, as well as a torrc directive for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.

 Circuit-level padding is performed by 'padding machines'.
 A padding machine is a finite state machine.
-Every state specifies a different form of padding style, or stage of padding, in terms of latency and throughput.
+Every state specifies a different form of padding style, or stage of padding, in terms of inter-packet timings and total packet counts.

 Padding state machines are specified by filling in fields of a C structure, which specifies the transitions between padding states based on various events,